anashalb/Font-to-Swift/README.md

 ```

 # To Do
-- [ ] Embed files directly into your Xcode project
+- [ ] Embed files directly into an Xcode project

 # License and Copyright
 Copyright 2016 Anas Halbawi.
 All rights reserved.